 Medicinal and Adult-Use Cannabis Regulation and Safety Act (MAUCRSA): Senate Bill 94, Assembly Bill 133

 2016 – California voters passed Proposition 64, the Adult Use of Marijuana Act (AUMA), which legalized marijuana under state law, for use by adults age 21 or older.
 AUMA is also known as the Control, Regulate and Tax Adult Use of Marijuana Act.

-Adult Use of Marijuana Act (AUMA): Proposition 64, Proposition 64 Analysis and Summary from the California Secretary of State
+Adult Use of Marijuana Act (AUMA): Proposition 64, Proposition 64 Analysis and Summary

 2015 – The legislature passed the Medical Cannabis Regulation and Safety Act (MCRSA), a series of three bills that created a state licensing and regulatory system for the existing medical market.
 MCRSA also established the three state licensing authorities.
 These bills were repealed when MAUCRSA was passed in 2017.